18:29 16th July 2012

 Our Academy then may or may not send a scout to watch the boy.

-As well as contacting Colin with full details of a youngster's playing history, it is also possible for talented children to be spotted through our Football in the Community scheme.
+As well as contacting the Recruitment Team with full details of a youngster's playing history, it is also possible for talented children to be spotted through our Football in the Community scheme.

 If one of our coaches or scouts identifies a player at a soccer school or school club, they may be invited to spend time at one of our Development Centres, which are held throughout the region.
 From there, the most talented players can be invited to join the Academy's Elite Centre, which takes place at Madejski Stadium once a week for boys aged between 7-13, and successful graduates from the Elite Centre will be invited to a six-week trial to join their Academy age-group.

-To recommend a player to Colin, please send a letter with full details of the boy's playing history, along with details of forthcoming games, venues and kick-off times.
+To recommend a player to the Recruitment Team, please send a letter with full details of the boy's playing history, along with details of forthcoming games, venues and kick-off times.

-Academy Manager Eamonn Dolan told us, "If you know a talented young player, the first thing to do is contact Colin Barnes at the football club.
+Academy Manager Eamonn Dolan told us: "If you know a talented young player, the first thing to do is contact the Recruitment Team at the football club.
 Up to the age of 12 we can recruit anyone who lives within an hour's travelling distance, and between the ages of 12 and 16 that increases to an hour and a half.

 "If your granddad, work colleague or hairdresser knows a player who might be good enough for the Academy, let us know.
 It's then up to us to be professional enough to follow that up, and we will.
 We have scouts who will go and watch players - often a player will have been watched without them even realising it - and if we like the look of someone, we can invite them in for a six-week trial."